-In compliance with the Drug-Free Workplace Act of 1988 (41 U.S.C. § 8101 et seq.) and the Higher Education Act of 1965(20 U.S.C. § 1011i), the following policy shall govern the conduct of all University students and employees (including but not limited to faculty, appointed and hourly employees, and student-hourly employees) on all campuses and workplaces controlled by Indiana University.
+In compliance with the Drug-Free Workplace Act of 1988 (41 U.S.C. § 8101 et seq.) and the relevant provision of the Higher Education Act of 1965(20 U.S.C. § 1011i), the following policy shall govern the conduct of all University students and employees (including but not limited to faculty, appointed and hourly employees, and student-hourly employees) on all campuses and workplaces controlled by Indiana University.

 - The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance (usually referred to as illegal drugs listed under the federal Controlled Substances Act) and alcohol is prohibited on University property or in the course of a University activity.